 - 1 jar marinara sauce

-Using kitchen shears, cut the chicken horizontally to make 6 fillets; set aside.
+- Using kitchen shears, cut the chicken horizontally to make 6 thin fillets; set aside.

-Bake for 20 minutes then carefully flip the chicken and bake an additional 10 minutes or until coating is crisp and chicken is cooked through to at least 165°F.
+- Bake for 20 minutes then carefully flip the chicken and bake an additional 10 minutes or until coating is crisp and chicken is cooked through to 165°F.

 - While chicken is baking, prepare the spaghetti and heat the sauce according to packaged directions.

 - Serve chicken with cooked spaghetti and sauce.